jmejia8/Metaheuristics.jl/README.md

 ## Installation

-Open the Julia REPL (v1.1 or later) and press `]` to open the Pkg prompt.
+Open the Julia REPL and press `]` to open the Pkg prompt.
 To add this package, use the add command:

 ```
 pkg> add Metaheuristics